ConqAra/Tiered/README.md

 ### License
 Tiered is licensed under MIT.
 You are free to use the code inside this repo as you want.

+## More information is available on the wiki: https://github.com/Andrew6rant/tiered/wiki